This page is from APP, the official source of professional practice for policing.

 SIM responsibilities include:

-- liaising with the coroner or procurator fiscal
+- liaising with HM Coroner or Procurator Fiscal

-- setting a casualty bureau (CB) strategy and appointing a trained and competent CB manager
+- setting a casualty bureau (CB) and major incident public portal (MIPP) strategy and appointing a trained and competent CB manager

 - setting a communications strategy in consultation with the strategic commander, tactical commander and SIO